You are here: Urology Textbook > Penis > Sexually transmitted diseases > Gonorrhea > Pathogen and symptoms

 Urethritis:

-the incubation period is 3–10 days with a large variance depending on the bacterial strain.
-Typical symptoms are purulent discharge from the urethra, dysuria, pain in the urethra, inguinal lymphadenopathy.
-The extent of the symptoms is variable, normally women experience less symptoms than men.
+The incubation period is 3–10 days, with a significant variance depending on the bacterial strain.
+Typical symptoms are purulent discharge from the urethra, dysuria, pain in the urethra, and inguinal lymphadenopathy.
+The extent of the symptoms is variable; women experience fewer symptoms than men.

 Extragenital Infections:

-Proctitis or pharyngitis cause only minor or no symptoms, these are relevant bacterial reservoirs.
-Conjunctivitis (ophthalmia neonatorum), particularly in neonates [fig. neonatal conjunctivitis].
+Proctitis or pharyngitis causes only minor or no symptoms; these are relevant bacterial reservoirs.
+Conjunctivitis (ophthalmia neonatorum) is typical for neonates [fig. neonatal conjunctivitis].
 Seldom arthritis or gonococcal sepsis.

 Complications of Gonorrhea